Michaelvll/llm-ie-benchmarks/README.md

 # LLM Inference Engine Benchmarks

-This collection of open-source LLM inference engine benchmarks provides **fair and reproducible** one-line commands to compare different inference engines on **identical hardware**.
-It serves as a centralized reference for selecting the optimal inference engine for your applications.
+This collection of open-source LLM inference engine benchmarks provides **fair and reproducible** one-line commands to compare different inference engines on **identical hardware** on different infrastructures -- your own clouds or kubernetes clusters.

 ![cover](./cover.png)
 We use [SkyPilot](https://github.com/skypilot-ai/skypilot) YAML to ensure consistent infrastructure deployment across benchmarks.